-Self-diagnostic circuits give an immediate indication of many application or installation related problems such as bad ground connections, breaches or pinholes in the probe sheath, and moisture in the electronic housing.
+Self-diagnostic circuits give an immediate indication of many application or installation related problems such as breaches or pinholes in the probe sheath or moisture in the electronic housing.

-The Model L2610 ("integral unit") is packaged in an explosion-proof, weatherproof aluminum housing.
 Probe connections are made reliably and automatically when the probe is screwed into the electronic housing.